markdoc/docs/pages/index.md

 - **Built-in validation**

-  You can add custom validation throughout your content system, ensuring nothing breaks and your content remains consistent.
+  You can add custom validation throughout your content system, ensuring nothing breaks and your documentation remains consistent.

   [Learn about custom validation&nbsp;→](/docs/validation)